610yilingliu/610yilingliu.github.io/_posts/2020-07-16-OpenMPtasksection.md

 fib(10) = 55
 ```

 You can see that most of the iters in `sections` run on thread 0 while iters in `task` distribute evenly among threads.

-That means `tasks` is much "wiser" than `sections` in computing-resource allocation.
+Task perform better in recursion than sections.

 # Reference